 Who is the Ethics Board

-The DeKalb Ethics Board was established in its current form in 2016 when a referendum vote overwhelmingly approved of the restructuring of the Board and the addition of a full time Ethics Officer.
+The DeKalb Ethics Board was established in its current form following the passage of HR 1243 in June of 2020.
+In 2015 with the passage of HR 597, the first Ethics Office was established and a full time Ethics Officer was hired.
 By law, the Ethics Board is completely independent of the DeKalb CEO, Commissioners and any officers or employees of DeKalb County government.

 - To provide Advisory Opinions to all officials and employees who seek advice on ethical issues